Get them physically and mentally exercised

 How many dogs do you walk at once?

-As part of a longstanding member and manager of the Professional Dog Walkers Association and due to our own viewpoint on safe numbers we will walk no more than 3 dogs per walker/6 in a group.
+Our own viewpoint on safe numbers is that we will walk no more than 3 dogs per walker/6 in a group.

 We feel this is a nice number to enable us to give individual focus and attention no matter what the environment may throw at us while allowing dogs to have some social interaction with their friends.